-It’s called a Scrubr and available online — free shipping on Amazon with NO minimum purchase:
+It’s called a Scrubr and available online from Amazon:

 The company says that it’s made from a “non-absorbent material” — seems like thin spun plastic to me.
 In addition to the no stinky quality, I like it as a great dishcloth:

 - It dries really quickly, I’d say under 10 minutes (of course, it’ll depend on temperature and humidity)

 - It has a bit of a “scrubby” texture to it so stuck on food comes off easily, but it’s soft enough to be almost as flexible as a rag.